 Patient 01 achieved a partial response and maintained it for 13 months after NKAEs infusion.
 Patient 02 started NKAEs infusion while in relapse and, achieved stable disease, which was maintained for 9 months before disease progression.
 Of note, bone marrow infiltration by MM plasma cells decreased at least 50% at the end of NKAE treatment in these two patients.
 Patient 03 had disease progression 2 months after stopping treatment due to unrelated toxicity.
 Patients 04 and 05 recently finished NKAEs treatment and achieved disease stabilization 4 months after the first NKAE infusion (fig.1.B).

-Clinical grade NKAEs can be obtained from MM patients even during treatment, and multiple infusions of NKAEs are feasible without notable toxicities.
-These results and clinical observations warrant further development of NKAEs infusion as a treatment modality for refractory MM.
+Clinical-grade NKAEs can be obtained from MM patients undergoing treatment, and multiple infusions of NKAEs are feasible without toxicity.
+NKAEs showed clinical anti-myeloma activity.
+These results warrant further development of NKAEs infusion as a treatment modality for MM.

 Asterisk with author names denotes non-ASH members.